 It depends on how it’s packaged.
-You can’t just look at the bottom line, and say “that one is $20,000 and this $15,000, so this one’s cheaper”.
+You can’t just look at the bottom line, and say “That one is $20,000 and this one is $15,000, so this one’s cheaper”.
 If you only look at the tuition, you won’t know exactly what you’re getting.
-It’s been years since I’ve seen any other school’s curriculum, but all of our students take 6 to 7 classes every quarter.
+It’s been years since I’ve seen any other school’s curriculum, but all of our students take six or seven classes every quarter.
 That’s unheard of.
-Most of such classes at other institutions are 2 or 3.
+Most of such classes at other institutions are two or three.
 A few hours of Ableton, some mixing classes, and maybe a synthesis class.
 With us, you’re getting music business, creativity classes, synthesis, mixing and more.
 The way that the industry looks at it is by a cost-per-credit basis.
 That’s the real way of assessing the value of classes.

-But in the end, it’s always a bit dangerous to go down that road of comparing prices, because there’s so much more about the education experience than just classes.
+In the end, it’s always a bit dangerous to go down that road of comparing prices, because there’s so much more about the education experience than just classes.
 There’s the community, nightlife, collaborations, etc. One thing we tell everyone who shows an interest in coming to Icon is to look at every school.
-We’re not trying to get as many people as possible; we’re trying to get the right people.
-And we decline a lot of people.
-And when we don’t accept them, it’s not because we don’t think that they have the potential to be amazing.
-It may just not be the right match.
+We’re not trying to get as many people as possible; we’re trying to get the right people, and we decline a lot of people because of that.
+And when that happens, it’s not because we don’t think that they have the potential to be amazing; it may just not be the right match.

 But it’s a valid question you ask.
-If you look at other some schools, they charge $1200 a course, which is cheaper than us, but it’s $1200 for one 10-week course.
-With Icon, you get 6 of those courses for 9 months.
+If you look at other some schools, they charge $1200 a course, which is cheaper than us, but it’s $1200 for a ten-week course.
+With Icon, you get six of those courses for nine months.
 So it’s vastly less expensive to do it with us.
 But it’s all about perspective.

 We’re looking for the people that will show up early and leave late.
-One you apply, our Director of Admissions, Varun Venugopalan, who’s a fantastic producer/DJ himself, will have 10-20 questions that we ask in the interview process.
+Once you apply, our Director of Admissions, Varun Venugopalan, who’s a fantastic producer himself, will have ten to twenty questions that we ask in the interview process.
 One of them is, “Where do you see yourself in a couple of years, and how committed are you to this music life?“.
 When people say “Well, I’m gonna give it a couple of years, and if it doesn’t work, I’m gonna go back to school “, then that’s a red flag for us.
 Not because it’s bad decision.
-But in this music game, it’s gotta be all in.
+But in this music game, it’s has to be all in.
 There can be no backup plans.
 You have to burn all the bridges that allow you to retreat, and believe that it’s this or nothing.
 And that’s what we look for.

-We have a fantastic graduate called Kayzo, who just graduated 6 months ago, and has a remix out of Richard Vision.
-He was a semi-pro hockey player, who decided that he wanted to so something else other than hockey.
+We have a fantastic graduate called Kayzo, who just graduated six months ago, and has a Richard Vission remix out.
+He was a semi-pro hockey player who decided that he wanted to so something else other than hockey.
 He went to a club and saw a DJ, and said “That’s what I want to do.
 How do I go about doing that?“.
-He did his research, and told his family, “this is what I’m going to do.”
 So he moved from Texas to California, and when he did his interview with us, he had no music to show and didn’t have a lot of music history.
 But there was something in his drive and tone that connected with us.

 Is that the kind of thing that you looked for in your recent scholarship competition, when you selected the winner for the Morgan Page scholarship?

-Wow.
-That does sound pretty amazing.
-Well, for those who have decided to come to Icon, what are some things that you would advise they consider?
-Do you guys offer payment plans, and housing solutions, for example?
+For those who have decided to come to Icon, what are some things that you would advise they consider?
+Do you guys offer payment plans, and housing solutions, etc

-We do whatever we can, and what the state of Californium allows, to break up tuition payments, and we don’t charge interest.
+We do whatever we can and what the state of Californium allows to break up tuition payments, and we don’t charge interest.
 Many other schools do that for payment plans.
 We assist with housing, and have a whole network for housing, where we connect you with other incoming students and find roommates.
-Some people pool together and get a house a block from the school and set up an studio in their rooms.
+Some people pool together and get a house close to the school.

-Here’s what I would say to anyone considering coming here: Icon is a Mecca for people who wanna get up in the morning, and make a living doing what they love.
+Here’s what I would say to anyone considering coming here: Icon is a mecca for people who wanna get up in the morning and make a living doing what they love.
 And if music is what you love, and the focus isn’t on being famous or rich, then you should contact us.
 We’re about giving you the resources to make a living.
-Not trying to be a rock and roll high school, or trying to churn out as many famous people as possible that do things the wrong way.
+We’re not trying to be a rock and roll high school, or trying to churn out as many famous people as possible that do things the wrong way.
 We’re trying to churn out artists, which sums us up pretty well.

-I think the proof is in the pudding, by looking at the graduates that have come through.
+Ultimately, I think the proof for Icon’s credibility is in the pudding, by looking at the graduates that have come through.
 You can’t fake or market that.
-Not only do people come through here, but they exhibit such a love for the school when they leave, and want to give back.
-They call to find opening acts for their shows, when they were the opening acts at one point.
-I can’t think of a better thing to point to than who’s come through, what they’ve done, and the life that their living.
-Otherwise, it’s hearsay, and up for interpretation. but you can’t fake actual testimonies, so I think the proof is what our graduates say about us.
+Not only do people come through here, but they exhibit a love for the school when they leave and want to give back.
+Our alumni call us to find opening acts for their shows, after having been the opening acts themselves at one point.
+I can’t think of a better thing to point to than our alumni and the life that their living.
+Otherwise, our reputation is based on hearsay, and is up for interpretation.
+But you can’t fake actual testimonies, so I think the proof is what our graduates say about us.